Volkswagen up! review (2012-2023)

 Fuel economy

-It’s very cheap to run, managing 55mpg, while even the GTI is close to 52mpg claimed (very impressive for a hot hatch).
+As you'd imagine, the up! is very cheap to run, managing around 55mpg, while even the GTI is close to 52mpg claimed (very impressive for a hot hatch).

-If you really want to save money (and the environment) then you can buy the electric version, the e-up!
+If you really want to save money on running costs, then you can buy the electric version, the e-up!
+This has a 159-mile range and is ideal to nip about town in, but expect this to drop in the winter or at higher speeds.

 Reliability

-The up! is considered very reliable by owners and also comes with a three-year/60,000-mile warranty.
+The up! is considered very reliable by owners, and these little things are bulletproof.

 The verdict